Annual Community Open House

 Make a clay pot on the wheel or create a little clay sculpture and decorate it.

-In hot glass, make either a decorative paperweight OR a juice glass.
-In flameworking, make an ornamental glass bead.
+In hot glass, make either a decorative paperweight or a juice glass.

 Paste Painting at Ridgeway Building (across from the Gallery)

 Make a sheet of decorative pastepaper using brightly pigmented pastepaints and colorful sheets of paper.

 The Photography Studio will be producing Cyanotypes, an early form of the photographic print.
 Participants will combine patterns from nature, science, architecture, and music to produce a unique composition that will highlight their individuality through design.

 Print a broadside (a small poster with text and image) on the Vandercook proofing press and watch a linoleum carving demo.

 Blockprint on a bandana with colorful textile pigments.

 Make a dice or two out of wood – stay to play a simple board game with your dice if you’d like!

 The Mitchell High School Marching Band Boosters will be selling hot dog lunches in front of the Pines Dining Hall at Penland from 12:30 until 5pm.

 The Penland Community Open House receives generous support from Dr. Taylor Townsend, DDS and Burleson Plumbing & Heating Co.